🔍 공개 퀴즈 검색

 What happens when an ecosystem loses a keystone species?

-2. Nothing changes
+2. Nothing changes in the ecosystem

-3. Biodiversity always increases
+3. Biodiversity always increases afterward

-4. Only plants are affected
+4. Only plants are affected by the loss

 The term 'biodiversity' refers to:

-2. Only ecosystem types
+2. Only the types of ecosystems

-3. Only genetic variation
+3. Only genetic variation within species

-4. Only number of species
+4. Only the number of species present

 In which ecosystem would you expect the highest primary productivity?

-1. Desert
+1. Desert biome

 2. Tropical rainforest ✓

-3. Open ocean
+3. Open ocean biome

-4. Tundra
+4. Tundra biome

 What is the primary role of producers in an ecosystem?

-1. Decompose dead matter
+1. Decompose dead organic matter

-2. Consume other organisms
+2. Consume other living organisms

-3. Capture energy from sunlight through photosynthesis ✓
+3. Capture sunlight energy via photosynthesis ✓

-4. Release nutrients
+4. Release nutrients into the soil

 Which ecosystem type covers the most area on Earth?